 We are here to help all Tufts students (on all campuses) who have been impacted by sexual violence regardless of the time or location the experience took place.
-CARE is confidential; which means if you have concerns related to issues of sexual violence, you can seek measures of institutional support from CARE without being identified to the Office of Equal Opportunity (OEO) unless you give us permission to do so.
-With your consent, we can help with:
+CARE is confidential, which means if you have concerns related to issues of sexual violence, you can talk to CARE without being identified to the Office of Equal Opportunity (OEO).

 Boston: 617‐636‐2700 | Grafton: 508‐839‐5302

 Tufts University Chaplaincy (University-wide resource) is a confidential resource at Tufts that is open to people of all religious denominations.

 Tufts University Police Department (TUPD) can connect you to the counselor on call and the Chaplain on call (both are confidential).
 TUPD can also provide you with taxi vouchers to and from hospitals and help you enforce Stay Away Requests and No Contact Orders.

 Title IX Liaisons

 The Sexual Misconduct Reporting Liaisons (Title IX) are university employees who are available to receive reports of sex discrimination at Tufts, including sexual harassment and sexual assault.
 The liaisons can provide information regarding available resources, but are not responsible for investigating reports.
 Rather, they will direct the information they receive to the university’s Title IX Director.

 The Office of the Dean of Student Affairs